 – Indian Aluminium Co. v.
 State of Kerala, (1996) 7 SCC 637.

-The validity of a validating law depends upon whether Legislature possesses competence which it claims over the subject-matter and whether in making the validation law it removes the defect which the Courts had found in the existing law.
+The validity of a validating law depends upon whether Legislature possesses competence which it claims over the subject-matter and whether in making the validation law it removes the defect which Courts had found in the existing law.

 – State of Tamil Nadu v.
 State of Kerala, (2014) 12 SCC 696.

 It is beyond debate, Legislature can validate an invalidated law by removing the cause for such invalidity through a legislative exercise.
 However, no doubt, there are some judicially recognized limitations to such power as summed up in National Agricultural Cooperative Marketing Federation of India Ltd. v.
 Union of India, (2003) 5 SCC 23.
 The retrospective operation must be specified clearly.
-It is permissible for Legislature to make a decision of the Court ineffective by removing the material basis of the decision in the manner the Court would not have arrived at the same conclusion had the corrected/modified position prevailed at the time of rendering the said earlier decision.
+It is permissible for Legislature to make a decision of Court ineffective by removing the material basis of the decision in the manner Court would not have arrived at the same conclusion had the corrected/modified position prevailed at the time of rendering the said earlier decision.

 – Hon’ble Justice A.M.
 Khanwilkar, G. Mohan Rao v.
 State of Tamil Nadu, [Writ Petition (Civil) No. 1411 of 2020].